 20. Acrasia allows an individual to admit to that mistake, by recognising the wrong that has been committed.

 21. The concept of sin in religion is accompanied, by the concept of temptation.

 22. The mention of temptation as with sin is a mere reference to establish an analogy.

-23. With this type of philosophy the two references are rendered useless, since it is considered that acrasia is responsible for our actions.
+23. With this type of philosophy, the two references are rendered uselessly, since it is considered that acrasia is responsible for our actions.

 24. There can be no doubt that whatever feeling or thought we can experiment as bad and unhealthy is attributed to the lack of self-control.